MrFunEGUY/Viable-Feudalism-and-Imperialism-Empire-Federation/SteamDesc.md

 - Need to be either authoritarian or have the Feudal Society civic to form the federation.

-- You can demand vassalization of empires of Equivalent strength if you have the Feudal Society civic.

 - Imperial (federation) Fleet has no hard cap.

 - Empire Federation subjects have -50% Diplomatic Weight.